ltlnx/shit/README.md

 - DevOps
 - Security

-## 🤝 How to Contribute
-1. Add your congratulatory message in `MESSAGES.md`
-2. Share your GitHub story in `STORIES.md`
-3. Submit interesting GitHub statistics
-4. Help improve our category explorer

 ## 🎯 Project Goals
 1. Document this historic milestone
 2. Create a useful GitHub repository explorer